Bhanu-Kommula/Notes/Microservices-SpringCloud/CurrencyExchangeprojectLearning.md

             }

-Using Environment spring class to get the port by using env.getProperty("local.server.port");
+Using the Environment spring class to get the port by using env.getProperty("local.server.port");

+output

+					{
+		  "id": 1,
+		  "from": "INR",
+		  "to": "USD",
+		  "conversionMultiple": 65,
+		  "environment": "8000"
+		}

+Now lets say I want to run 2 instance of this application running to do that

+	right click and select run configuration ---> add 8000 to name of current application to show differnece (currency-exchange-service - CurrencyExchangeServiceApplication8000) now duplicate the application ( left handside right click on the currency exchange and select duplicate

+  	now rename this duplicate as 8001 (currency-exchange-service - CurrencyExchangeServiceApplication8001) and to make this to run in 8001 port click on arguments and write this command -Dserver.port=8001

+		run this --- http://localhost:8001/currency-exchange/from/INR/to/USD  will get the same output but from differnet port so for the same application we have 2 instances now